dimi-fn/Various-Data-Science-Scripts/Data Engineering/dbt.md

 -------------------------------------------------------------------------------

-* DBT is the 'Transform' part of the ELT process, and can connect direcly to your data platform to model data.
+* DBT is the 'Transform' part of the ETL/ELT process, and it can connect direcly to your data platform to model data.

 # DBT Resources